AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 >
 >&bull; Smart crop is available only in Dynamic Media - Scene7 mode.

-After you apply an image profile &ndash; containing Smart Crop &ndash; to a folder, all images in that folder have a crop applied to them.
+After you apply an Image Profile &ndash; containing Smart Crop &ndash; to a folder, all images in that folder have a crop applied to them.
 If desired, you can *manually* realign or resize the smart crop window in multiple images to further refine their focal point.

 After you edit a smart crop and save, the change is propagated everywhere you use the crop for the specific images.